dieselfox1/fincommerce/docs/features/payments/payment-gateway-api.md

 It's important to note that adding hooks inside gateway classes may not trigger.
 Gateways are only loaded when needed, such as during checkout and on the settings page in admin.

-You should keep hooks outside of the class or use WC-API if you need to hook into WordPress events from your class.
+You should keep hooks outside of the class or use WC-API if you need to hook into finpress events from your class.